Fredd124/Spotify-Discord-Bot/README.md

         * Create a new bot on the [Discord Developer Portal](https://discord.com/developers/applications).
         * Generate a bot token under the 'Bot' section.
         * To add the bot to a server, navigate to 'OAuth2' > 'URL Generator', select 'bot' scope, and the necessary permissions.
 Use the generated URL to invite the bot to your server.
+  4. Create a .env file in the root directory:
+     Add the tokens you got from the previous step, to the file you created.
+Use the following format:
+     ```bash
+     TOKEN_NAME=token
+     ```
-  4. Run `main.py` to start the bot:
+  5. Run `main.py` to start the bot:
    ```bash
    python3 main.py
    ```